FWDhr/composite-resolve/README.md

 ## How It Works

-The library evaluates functions using composite arithmetic — a number system where each value carries its derivative tower.
-Evaluating a function at a composite infinitesimal produces the value, all derivatives, and enough structure to resolve algebraic singularities.
+The library evaluates functions using composite arithmetic.
+Instead of symbolic manipulation, the library substitutes a concrete algebraic infinitesimal into your function.
+The result carries enough structure to resolve 0/0, 0×∞, and all other indeterminate forms through ordinary arithmetic.

+The function is treated as a black box.
+No expression tree, no symbolic manipulation.

 The function is treated as a black box.
 No expression tree, no symbolic manipulation.